Vivekgoku20/AIBoardGame/README.md

 Flyweight Design Pattern, common components and states is moved into one place, so that memory required by an object is much lesser than otherwise.

+Using factory design pattern in AI logic for generating strategies, and isolating it from AI engine that makes moves, ensuring extensibility and isolation for AIEngine.

 AI Logic:
 Using chain of responsibility through singleton design pattern, hence making the AI logic more readable and extensible so that the chain of rules can be easily modified in isolation.